 The Black Diamond Alpine Bod harness is lighter than the regular Bod but is still heavier than most other light harnesses.
 This is due to the really big buckle and thick webbing.
 Unlike most harnesses, there is no self-locking buckle, so you need to double back the harness.
 This makes putting on the harness take longer and is one more safety check you need to make, especially if you are teaching lots of students.
 Also, it means that if a harness is a little too small and there is not enough extra webbing you need to take off the harness and find a bigger size.
 This can be annoying if you are teaching a big group.
 It is a problem solved with other harnesses such as the Black Diamond Momentum DS or Petzl Corax where one size fits more people.
 This harness does not have a belay loop, which means the webbing near the groin often dangles (this is annoying when walking around a lot).
 The solution some people use is to clip a carabiner or locking carabiner to connect the waist and leg loop.

 This harness is designed for mountaineering and glacier travel.

-At $45, this is the least expensive harness there is.
+This is the least expensive harness there is.
 It is burly and will last forever.
 If you are just doing a mountaineering route or two, then this will work for you.